GiorgioMegrelli/Sh2/README.md

 }
 ```

-If you want to use arguments and parameters in your command and a field of your parameters class and annotated it as following:
+If you want to use arguments and parameters in your command class, you muust add a field of your parameters class and annotate it.
+See an example:

 ```java
 public class YourCommandParameters {